Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: A priori estimates for solutions of ( )

 \section{A priori estimates for solutions of (\ref{general_problemrevision})}

-We consider separately the case when the elasticity tensor $A$ is planar-symmetric and the general, not necessarily symmetric, case: in the former, one is able to separate the study of (\ref{original_identity}) into two different problems, due to the fact that one can identify two invariant subspaces for the operator ${\mathcal A}_\chi$ and hence obtain more precise estimates (see Sections \ref{formulation}, \ref{normresolvent}).
-Moreover, the asymptotic analysis is more straightforward in the planar-symmetric case, which is therefore instructive for the purpose of analysing the general situation.
-Although we do not assume that the elasticity tensor depends on $x_3,$ one could do so.
-In the planar-symmetric case one would have to assume additionally that the moduli are even with respect to $x_3$ (otherwise we would lose the decomposition into two invariant subspaces), while in the general case this dependence can be arbitrary.
+We consider separately the case when the elasticity tensor $A$ is planar-symmetric and the general, not necessarily symmetric, case: in the former, one is able to separate the study of (\ref{original_identity}) into two different problems, due to the fact that one can identify two invariant subspaces for the operator ${\mathcal A}_\chi,$ in which resolvent estimates (see Sections \ref{formulation}, \ref{normresolvent}) can be made more straightforward and instructive for the purpose of considering the general situation.

+\begin{remark} Although we do not assume that the elasticity tensor depends on $x_3,$ one could do so.
+In the planar-symmetric case one then would have to assume additionally that the moduli are even with respect to $x_3$ (otherwise we would lose the decomposition into two invariant subspaces), while in the general case the dependence on $x_3$ can be arbitrary. \end{remark}

 The results of this section are not used in the proof of the error estimates that we carry out in Section \ref{asymptotic_proc}.
 However, they are significant in that they give us an idea of what we should look for in the asymptotic approximation.